🌍 Formal letters for 130+ countries | 5 languages

 German Bürgergeld / Jobcenter Widerspruch

 If the Jobcenter has denied your Bürgergeld application, calculated your payment incorrectly, reduced your benefits through a Sanktion, or demanded repayment (Rückforderung), you can file a Widerspruch within one month of receiving the decision (Bescheid).
 The Widerspruch is a formal objection that must be in writing and addressed to the issuing authority.
 If the Widerspruch is rejected, you can take the matter to the Sozialgericht (social court) through a Klage.
-Success rates for Widerspruch and Klage against Jobcenter decisions are remarkably high - in many categories, over 40% of challenged decisions are modified or overturned.
+According to the German Federal Employment Agency, around 31% of Widersprüche processed in 2025 led to a revised decision, and in nearly half of those cases the change followed documents submitted only during the procedure.
 Your letter should reference the specific paragraph of the SGB II or SGB XII that supports your claim and explain clearly why the decision is factually or legally incorrect.

 French CAF / RSA / Allocation Chômage Recours

 In France, if the Caisse d'Allocations Familiales (CAF) has denied or reduced your RSA, allocations familiales, or allocation logement, you can file a recours administratif préalable - a formal written objection to the CAF's decision.
 This must be done within two months of receiving the decision.
-If unsuccessful, you can escalate to the Tribunal administratif.
+If unsuccessful, the correct court depends on the benefit: disputes over RSA and certain housing benefits go to the Tribunal administratif, while many other CAF benefits go to the Tribunal judiciaire.
 For allocation chômage (unemployment benefits) managed by France Travail (formerly Pôle emploi), the procedure involves a recours to the authority followed by a Médiateur if needed.
 Your letter should clearly state the decision being challenged, the reasons you disagree, and the evidence you are providing.
 French administrative procedures require precise language and correct formatting - our generator ensures your recours meets these standards.

 Watch out